Coop's Shot Tower

 Coop's Shot Tower is a shot tower located in the heart of the Melbourne CBD, Australia.
 It was completed in 1889 and is 50 m high.
 The historic building was saved from demolition in 1973 and was incorporated into Melbourne Central complex in 1991 underneath an 84 m conical glass roof.

 Coop's Shot Tower is 9 storeys high, and has 327 steps to the top.
 The tower produced 6 t of shot weekly up until 1961, when the demand for the lead shot dwindled, because of new firearm regulations.
-The tower was operated by the Coops family, who also managed Clifton Hill Shot Tower.
+The tower was operated by the Coop family, who also managed Clifton Hill Shot Tower.

 A museum called the Shot Tower Museum has been set up inside of the tower at the back of RM Williams and DJI (D1) stores, a tenant in the tower.
 The tower has been the site of fatalities in 1903 and 1922.

 The site is listed on the Victorian Heritage Register.